aleemkirk/Portfolio-Risk-Analysis/README.md

 > --path , -p:  path to securities and investment weight data.
 --num, -n:      desired portfolio size.
+--manual, -m:   y/n value indicating if you are entering investment weights in the command line or securities.csv file.
+--weights, -w:  investment weights of each security.
+Must sum to 1 and length must be the same as the number of securities.